Hakerh400/functional/readme.md

 ### Example 3: Closures

 In *functional()* it is possible to create a closure.
-A closure is created either by returning a function or passing a function (defined in the local scope) as an argument.
+A closure is created either by returning a *UserlandFunction* (defined in the local scope), or passing it as an argument.

 ```
 var(func, [](a)(